philltran/message_private/README.txt

  * Install as you would normally install a contributed drupal module.
 See: https://drupal.org/documentation/install/modules-themes/modules-7 for further information.
- * If using message_private_og, make sure you have created an OG group type named "Group".
+ * If using message_private_og, make sure you have created an OG group content type named "Group".

 CONFIGURATION